raganwald/raganwald.github.com/_posts/2018-10-17-recursive-pattern-matching.md

   //=> '()'
 ```

 And now to describe the second case.
-We'll use `cases` to define `balanced` from the first two cases, and we'll reply on JavaScript's name binding to implement recursion in the second case:
+We'll use `cases` to define `balanced` from the first two cases, and we'll rely on JavaScript's name binding to implement recursion in the second case:

 ```javascript
 const balanced =